eBay Profit & Fee Calculator

 Frequently Asked Questions

-A: For most standard product categories, eBay charges a foundational Final Value Fee averaging roughly 13.25% of the total transaction amount, coupled with a fixed surcharge of approximately 0.30 per order.
-These rates drop or climb depending on specific categories, store subscription levels, and seller performance tiers.
+A: For most categories, eBay charges roughly 13.25% Final Value Fee on total transaction amount plus a fixed surcharge of approximately $0.30 per order.
+Rates vary by category, store subscription, and seller performance tier.

-Q: Does eBay apply final value fees to buyer shipping costs?
+Q: Does eBay apply fees to buyer shipping costs?

-Q: How should I account for payment processing fees under eBay Managed Payments?
+Q: How do I account for Managed Payments fees?

-A: eBay's unified Managed Payments architecture embeds standard processing directly into the baseline final value fee for domestic orders.
-However, international sales or currency conversions can introduce extra surcharges (often 1.5% to 2.5%+).
-Always group these adjustments into the fees input field.
+A: eBay's Managed Payments embeds standard processing into Final Value Fee for domestic orders.
+International sales may add 1.5-2.5% extra surcharges.
+Group all adjustments into the fees input field.

-Q: What net profit margin baseline should I maintain on eBay?
+Q: What net profit margin should I maintain on eBay?

-A: Aiming for a minimum net profit margin of 20% after all marketplace fees and sourcing variables gives you a strong foundation.
-Operating on razor-thin margins makes your store highly vulnerable to shipping bottlenecks, damaged return packages, or structural platform updates.
+A: Aim for minimum 20% net profit after all marketplace fees and sourcing costs.
+Razor-thin margins make your store vulnerable to shipping issues, returns, or platform fee changes.